-Eligible to Retire on or before August 1, 2017 Eligible to Retire on or after August 1, 2017 Full Benefits Any age with 30 years of service credit Age 67 with 10 years of service credit; or Age 57 with 30 years of service credit Actuarially Reduced Benefits Age 60 with 5 years of service credit Age 55 with 25 years of service credit Age 62 with 10 years of service credit; or Age 60 with 25 years of service credit
+Eligible to Retire on or before August 1, 2017 Eligible to Retire on or after August 1, 2017 Full Benefits Any age with 30 years of service credit Age 60 with 5 years of service credit Age 67 with 10 years of service credit; or Age 57 with 30 years of service credit Actuarially Reduced Benefits Age 60 with 5 years of service credit Age 55 with 25 years of service credit Age 62 with 10 years of service credit; or Age 60 with 25 years of service credit

-^{} Members with 25 years of service credit as of August 1, 2017, will be included in this plan.
+Members with 25 years of service credit as of August 1, 2017, will be included in this plan.

-Annual retirement benefits are calculated based on final average salary multiplied by a percentage that varies based on year of service; 2.2 percent for the first thirty years of service and 2.5 percent for years of service credit over 30.
+Annual retirement benefits are calculated based on final average salary multiplied by a percentage that varies based on years of service; 2.2 percent for the first thirty years of service and 2.5 percent for years of service credit over 30.
 Final average salary is the average of the highest three years of salary.